检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 Values: vpc: VPC subnet: Subnet securityGroup: Security group securityGroupRule: Security group rule publicIp: EIP vpn: VPN vpngw: VPN gateway vpcPeer: VPC peering connection loadbalancer: Load balancer listener: Load balancer listener physicalConnect: Direct Connect connection virtualInterface

-EIPs can be bound to or unbound from ECSs, BMSs, virtual IP addresses, NAT gateways, or load balancers.
+EIPs can be flexibly bound to or unbound from ECSs, BMSs, virtual IP addresses, NAT gateways, or load balancers.
 Various billing modes are provided to meet diversified service requirements.
 URI POST /v1/{project_id}/publicips Table 1 describes the parameters.

 Item Description Example Value VPC CIDR block Required for gateway configuration Example: 10.0.0.0/16 N/A VPC ID N/A Example: 120b71c7-94ac-45b8-8ed6-30aafc8fbdba N/A CIDR block of subnet 1 (can be the same as the VPC CIDR block) N/A Example: 10.0.1.0/24 N/A ECS ID N/A N/A N/A ECS